mohamedyanis/music-player/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)
 ![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=102)

-This is a simple music player written in Python With Tkinter & Pygame modules.
+This is a simple music player written in Python With Tkinter & Pygame modules.<br>
+With this desktop app you can listen to the music and and

 ## #100daysofcode